The Generation Game: 2003–2005: Paul O'Grady pilots and Graham Norton special

 The BBC were planning on reviving the show with Paul O'Grady as its new presenter in 2004.
 Filming two non-broadcast pilot episodes in 2003, both O'Grady and the production team were unhappy with the result, with O'Grady leaving the project.
-Graham Norton hosted a one-off special at Christmas 2005 featuring celebrity contestants Kelly Holmes, Davina McCall, Rupert Grint and James Fleet - this was titled "Generation Fame".
-At the time it was widely suggested that this was being treated as the pilot for a potential series; however, only the one edition has to date been screened.
+Graham Norton hosted a one-off special at Christmas 2005 featuring celebrity contestants Kelly Holmes, Davina McCall, Rupert Grint and James Fleet; this was titled Generation Fame.

 2007 retrospective

-The Generation Game returned in 2007 under the title Brucie's Generation Game: Now and Then broadcast on UKTV Gold.
+The Generation Game returned with original host Forsyth in 2007 under the title Brucie's Generation Game: Now and Then, broadcast on UKTV Gold.
 This version was a retrospective of earlier editions, similar to the digital channel's Wogan and Jim'll Fix It revivals around the same time.

 2011: David Walliams's 24 Hour Panel People

-In 2011, a version of the show featured as part of David Walliams's 24 Hour Panel People—a charity marathon of game shows for Comic Relief.
-David Walliams competed with his mother Kathleen.
+In 2011, a version of the show featured as part of David Walliams's 24 Hour Panel People, a charity marathon of game shows for Comic Relief.
+Walliams competed with his mother Kathleen.
 The other team consisted of Miranda Hart and Patricia Hodge, who play mother and daughter in the sitcom Miranda.
 Vernon Kay presented the episode.

 2014–2015: Miranda Hart discussions

 On 20 April 2014, it was announced that comedian Miranda Hart (who appeared on the 2011 charity special) was in "early talks" with the BBC about hosting a revived version of the show.
-A pilot episode was filmed before Christmas that year but the controller of the channel, Charlotte Moore, revealed in August 2015 that the project was "very much on hold" due to Hart wanting to concentrate on her acting and writing career.
+A pilot episode was filmed before Christmas that year, but the controller of the channel, Charlotte Moore, revealed in August 2015 that the project was "very much on hold" due to Hart wanting to concentrate on her acting and writing career.